Death of a Red Heroine by Qiu Xiaolong (Sceptre)

 In Communist China, even if a distant relative is found to be a counter-revolutionary or if some relative had committed a crime, no matter how minor, it can affect one’s standing in getting a promotion or not.
 Chen was lucky.
 Although he was considered “an educated youth” who graduated from high school, he was not sent to the countryside during the Cultural Revolution “to be reeducated by poor and lower-middle peasants”.

 It’s not hard to imagine the Republic of China putting the government and the Communist Party first and foremost above everything else.
-I also imagine the H.C.C. are quite similar in attitudes to children of diplomats, especially embassy kids, which I have had the misfortune of having to deal with when I worked retail.
+I also imagine the H.C.C. are quite similar in attitudes to children of diplomats, especially embassy kids, whom I have had the misfortune of having to deal with when I worked retail.
 But if there are more people like Detective Chen Cao in China, then I do see hope for China’s future. ~Ernie Hoyt